 Other tip-offs include claims of high pay in weeks or months for little effort ("work only hours a week"), as well as claims about working conditions like the ability to "set your own hours," "be your own boss" or "work from home."
 The opportunities cost $5,000 on average, Salsburg says.

 According to the FTC, many business opportunities offered through the classifieds or via spam email have little chance of success -- for example, a business with little or no demand in the market; cheap, low-quality or outdated merchandise; poor customer service; and few, if any, locations.

 The FTC says consumers interested in buying a business opportunity must know their rights.
-"Consumers should know to look for the information," says Salsburg.
+"Consumers should know to look for the information," Salsburg said.
 "If it's not there, the opportunity isn't worth pursuing."

 The Franchise Rule